Tom Graves Memorial (1947-2017)

 This led Tom to join the Alternative Dispute Resolution Section of the Houston Bar Association, the Association of Attorney Mediators, the Society of Professionals in Dispute Resolution, and LawPact, an international non-profit association of business law firms designed to keep its members on the cutting edge of best practices in the legal industry.

-The firm’s donation will cover travel costs for the top five hunters from the Texas Youth Hunter Education Challenge to attend the National Youth Hunter Education Challenge in New Mexico this July.
+The firm’s donation covered the travel costs for the top five hunters from the Texas Youth Hunter Education Challenge to attend the National Youth Hunter Education Challenge in New Mexico in July 2017.
 For the past several years, the Texas team has been unable to attend the national conference due to lack of funding.
-The firm is proud to help pass on the passion Tom had for hunting to the next generation through its donation and will be cheering on the Texas team this July.
+The firm is proud to help pass on the passion Tom had for hunting to the next generation through its donation.